-I am writing to you regarding an incident that took place on 27th March 2020 where it was reported to me that you became verbally aggressive, abusive and threatening to a staff member during a telephone call regarding an outstanding repair.
+Dear XXXX I am writing to you regarding an incident that took place on xxxxxx where it was reported to me that xxxxxx became verbally aggressive, abusive and threatening to a staff member during a xxxxxx regarding xxxxxxx.

-While we understand that you may be frustrated by the delay you have experienced in organising the repair, the manner in which you spoke to our member of staff is unacceptable and our staff should not have to put up with it.
+While I understand that you may be frustrated with the level of service provided, the manner in which you spoke to our member of staff is unacceptable and our staff should not have to put up with it.